 That first year, while telling people what I was doing and asking them to donate, I heard touching stories of a generation of loved ones lost to a deadly and scary disease.
 I found out some friends of mine are HIV-positive and directly rely on the services provided from funds that I helped raise.
 Now, it was personal, and I dedicated myself to fighting HIV/AIDS.

 I was a child of the 1980's and early 90's, so while I was aware of something called AIDS, it did not directly affect me at the time that it was worst.
-Little did I know just HOW MANY in my then- or future sphere of influence would have lost loved ones to it.
+Little did I know just HOW MANY in my then- or future sphere of friends would have lost loved ones to it.

-The Ride basically changed my life.
+Being on The Ride changed my life.
 I experienced the Love Bubble.
 I met the most wonderful people, folks who would remain lifelong friends.
 The Ride is the embodiment of people treating each other the way they should.
 We lauged; we cried; we bonded over tired legs, achy backs, and sore butts.
-The Ride is difficult - it tests your will power and muscles, but it's oh so glorious at the same time.
+The Ride is very difficult - it tests your will power and muscles, but it's oh so glorious at the same time.

 Please donate as much as you can; you can even split your donation up over months (for example $25 per month for six months might be more affordable than $150 up front).
 Also, if your employer matches funds, please make that count for me!